Transitioning from Applets to Apps

 How can they be deleted?

-They can be deleted like other objects on the system (files, etc)
+They can be deleted like other objects on the system, such as files, records, etc.

 How can they be updated?